What Is Delta 9 THC And Where Is It Legal?

 What Is THC?

 THC, which stands for tetrahydrocannabinol is among the many cannabinoids present in cannabis.
-A cannabinoid is an active compound in the plant similar to how caffeine is an active compound found in coffee trees.
+A cannabinoid is an active compound in the plant similar to how caffeine is an active compound found in coffee beans.

 Many people are also not aware that THC is not a name given for just one cannabinoid.
 It references an entire genre of analogs.
 These chemical analogs are actually compounds that share an identical chemical formula, yet there are a couple of structural differences.